BAR 003: Sponsorship and livery

 After the two-tone livery of 1999 and the ice white paint of 2000, the BAR colors for 2001 settled on a strong and classic white color.
 The car was also decorated, on both sides, with a line composed mostly of black and a minority of red and dark khaki, which extended from the nose to the rear axle, also incorporating the rear-view mirrors.
 The side bulkheads of the two ailerons were painted black.
 As in 2000, the main sponsor was the cigarette brand Lucky Strike followed by 555, while the new sponsorship of Tiscali was to be registered.
 As for the race numbers, the team's first driver Villeneuve chose the number ten instead of nine, which thus went to Panis.

+BAR used Lucky Strike logos, except at the French and British Grands Prix where in France and Britain Lucky Strike was covered up and replaced with half a barcode and in the United States with the "British American Racing" logo and the cars were also adorned with the "USA 2001" logo.
+At the same event, BAR remembered Alex Zanardi who was injured in the Lausitz race with a logo featuring a coconut pineapple and the text "Alex our thoughts and prayers are with you!".

-BAR used 'Lucky Strike' logos, except at the French and British Grands Prix, and 'EA Sports' logos in the United States and Japanese Grands Prix.
+EA Sports logos were added to the cars at the United States and Japanese Grands Prix.